liamthobrien/final-summative/README.md

 Authors - Digby Pratt, Ella Cockman, Liam O'Brien, Mason Murray

-Question: Do wheat yield trends in major producing countries (China, India, Russia, USA, France) predict yields in net-importing countries (Egypt, Algeria, Indonesia, Brazil, Japan)?
+Question: Do wheat yield trends in major producing countries (e.g China, India, Russia, USA, France) predict yields in net-importing countries (e.g Egypt, Algeria, Indonesia, Brazil, Japan)?

 Subquestions

 How have wheat yields changed across countries from 1961 to 2023?

+Which countries have the highest yields and the fastest improvements?

 Can we group countries into clusters with similar yield dynamics?